gmitrev/inactive_support/README.md

 # InactiveSupport

-A collection of useful extensions for Ruby projects.
+A collection of useful extensions for the Ruby programming language.

 ## Installation